 POA-05 Declarations of Trust (Section 55 of the TLA)

 The Registrar cannot enter trusts on a certificate of title but declarations of trust may be deposited with the Registrar under s.55 of the Transfer of Land Act 1893 (TLA).
-The original or a duplicate may be deposited and a Registrar’s Caveat is lodged to protect the interests of the beneficiaries under the trust deed.
+The original is1 deposited and a Registrar’s Caveat is lodged to protect the interests of the beneficiaries under the trust deed.

 2 Form Requirements

-There is no special form to be used, but any form used is to be duly stamped by the Office of State Revenue (s11(1)(c) Duties Act) and it must contain:
+There is no special form to be used (but may be prepared using a Blank Instrument Form), but any form used is to be duly stamped by Revenue WA (s11(1)(c) Duties Act) and it must contain:

-- the name and address of the registered proprietor (the trustee)
+- the name and address of the registered proprietor/interest holder2 (the trustee)

 - the name and address of the beneficiary

-- a declaration by the trustee that the land specified is held in trust for the beneficiary
+- a declaration by the trustee that the land/interest2 specified is held in trust for the beneficiary

 - any special limitation, or condition on the powers of the trustee; and must be dated and signed by the trustee in the presence of an adult witness.